-2.22.2 Dedication of land
+2.22.2.
+Dedication of land

-Where land is required to be dedicated or transferred to the Council or where Council is to receive the benefit of an encumbrance over land not to be owned by Council, the Council will require the landowner to be a party to the VPA PA.
+Where land is required to be dedicated or transferred to the Council under a VPA, the Council will require the landowner to be a party to the VPA.

-Generally, the dedication or transfer of land under a VPA PA will be tied to the issuing of a specified kind of Part 4A 6 Certificate under the Act, which will usually be a subdivision certificate.
+Generally, the dedication or transfer of land under a VPA will be tied to the issuing of a specified kind of Part 4A Certificate under the Act, which will usually be a subdivision certificate.

-Generally, the landowner will also be required to agree to a provision in the VPA PA allowing the Council to compulsorily acquire the land to be dedicated or transferred under the VPA PA or an encumbrance to be registered on the land benefitting Council for a nominal sum if the landowner defaults.
+Generally, the landowner will also be required to agree to a provision in the VPA allowing the Council to compulsorily acquire the land to be dedicated or transferred under the VPA for a nominal sum if the landowner defaults.
 Compulsory acquisition by the Council is provided for in the Land Acquisition (Just Terms Compensation) Act 1991.
-The provision in the VPA PA will constitute a pre-acquisition agreement between the landowner and the Council for the purposes of that Act.
+The provision in the VPA will constitute a pre-acquisition agreement between the landowner and the Council for the purposes of that Act.